isc-projects/kea/doc/sphinx/man/kea-shell.8.rst

 It takes command as a command-line parameter that is being sent to CA with proper JSON encapsulation.
 Optional arguments may be specified on the standard input.
 The request is sent via HTTP and a response is retrieved, displayed on the standard output.
+Basic HTTP authentication and HTTPS i.e. TLS transport are supported.

 Arguments
 ~~~~~~~~~